-For a Class A Misdemeanor, the maximum probation time is 11 / 29 (11 months & 29 days).
+For a Class A Misdemeanor, the maximum probation time is 11 / 29 (11 months and 29 days).
 Again, this is just what we typically see happen to people without an attorney.

 Marijuana Citation While On Probation

-If you are on probation, a citation for possession of marijuana in highly likely cause a Violation of Probation warrant to be filed by your Probation Officer.
+If you are on probation, a citation for possession of marijuana will likely result in a Violation of Probation warrant being filed by your Probation Officer.

-The chances of being violated by your PO for possessing marijuana is higher outside the metro areas, but even in Nashville it does happen.
+The chances of being violated by your probation officer for possessing marijuana are higher outside the metro areas but, even in Nashville, it does happen.